mdgriffith/elm-dev/ext-watchtower/readme.md

 3. Run `:set -XOverloadedStrings`

+4. Run `Test.target` - Seems weird, but this starts the watchtower server!

-4. Then the dev feedback loop goes as follows:
+5. Then the dev feedback loop goes as follows:

 - Make changes to Haskell code
 - Run `:rr` to recompile + typecheck, and re-run `Test.target`